M720111120126/OleanderJS/README-English.md

 ### Oleander UI Section

-This document introduces how to use the provided UI components to help you quickly create and render interfaces.
+This document describes how to use the provided UI components to help you quickly create and render interfaces.
 The document will help you understand how to build interactive and responsive UIs through detailed examples.

 ### 0. Oleander UI Syntax